Pamela281/Pindi_et_al_2024/README.md

 # Predicting negative emotions perception and regulation with fMRI: an MVPA study

 ## Reference
-Pindi, P., Thirion, B., Houenou, J. & Favre, P. Predicting negative emotions perception and regulation with fMRI: an MVPA study (in revision)
+Pindi, P., Thirion, B., Houenou, J. & Favre, P. Predicting negative emotions perception and regulation with fMRI: an MVPA study (submitted)

 ## Data
 Data are available upon request to the corresponding author (pauline@favre-univ.fr)